MosheT01/Google_Calendar_AI_Agent/README.md

 This app is a personal project created solely for my use.
 It leverages private APIs and configurations tailored to my lifestyle and is not intended for distribution or public use.

----

-This README highlights the unique blend of AI, real-time interactivity, and voice chat capabilities that make your project stand out.
-Let me know if you'd like further refinements!